ktorio/ktor-documentation/topics/websocket_extensions_api.md

         override val key: AttributeKey<FrameLogger> = AttributeKey("frame-logger")

         /** List of occupied rsv bits.
-         * If the extension occupy a bit, it can't be used in other installed extensions.
-We use that bits to prevent plugin conflicts(prevent to install multiple compression plugins).
+         * If the extension occupies a bit, it can't be used in other installed extensions.
+We use these bits to prevent plugin conflicts(prevent installing multiple compression plugins).
 If you're implementing a plugin using some RFC, rsv occupied bits should be referenced there.
          */
         override val rsv1: Boolean = false
         override val rsv2: Boolean = false